 Science KS1: Conductors and insulators

-The video investigates how heat is transferred through materials and the role that molecules have as part of this process.
+This short film introduces pupils to conductors and insulators.
+It investigates how heat and electricity are transferred or not through different materials and illustrates the role that molecules play in this process.

-After investigating how heat can be transferred effectively, the video moves to explore insulators and how these can shield the heat transfer.
+After investigating how heat can be transferred effectively, the film moves to explore insulators and how these can shield the heat transfer.

-Central to these concepts is the role of different materials, and this is also explored in the video.
+Central to these concepts is the role of different materials, and this is also explored in the film.

-This video is an ideal tool to support pupils in discussing what a conductor and insulator is.
+This short film is an ideal tool to support pupils in discussing what a conductor and insulator is.

-Pupils can discuss and explore how the movement of molecules happens through watching the clip and then think about how this can be transferred into other situations.
+Pupils can discuss and explore how the movement of molecules happens through watching the film, and then think about how this can be transferred into other situations.

 Points for discussion:

-Following use of the video, teachers can work with their pupils to investigate conductors and insulators in the context of their classrooms.
+After watching the film, you could work with pupils to investigate conductors and insulators in the context of your classroom.

-Can they plan and carry out an investigation to find out how they can increase of decrease the ability of heat to travel from one material to another.
+Can pupils plan and carry out an investigation to find out how they can increase of decrease the ability of heat to travel from one material to another?

 To do this, they will need to consider equipment needed and also make predictions to then find out if they were correct.